mjuz-iac/website/_articles/use-cases.md

         <div class="card list-group">
             <label for="slide-1" class="list-group-item list-group-item-action">The editor starts their deployment.
                 <div class="list-group-flush">
-                    <label for="slide-2" class="list-group-item list-group-item-action">The remote connection to the hoster is deployed.</label>
+                    <label for="slide-2" class="list-group-item list-group-item-action">The remote connection to the provider is deployed.</label>
                     <label for="slide-3" class="list-group-item list-group-item-action">The wish for the bucket is deployed but unsatisfied.
 Therefore, index is not deployed.</label>
                 </div>
             </label>
-            <label for="slide-4" class="list-group-item list-group-item-action">The hoster starts their deployment.
+            <label for="slide-4" class="list-group-item list-group-item-action">The provider starts their deployment.
                 <div class="list-group-flush">
                     <label for="slide-5" class="list-group-item list-group-item-action">The remote connection to the editor and the bucket are deployed in parallel.</label>
                     <label for="slide-6" class="list-group-item list-group-item-action">The offer is deployed.</label>
-                    <label for="slide-7" class="list-group-item list-group-item-action">The offer is forwarded to the hoster.</label>
+                    <label for="slide-7" class="list-group-item list-group-item-action">The offer is forwarded to the editor.</label>
                     <label for="slide-8" class="list-group-item list-group-item-action">The index is deployed automatically, because the wish it depends on is now satisfied.</label>
                 </div>
             </label>
-            <label for="slide-9" class="list-group-item list-group-item-action">The hoster stops their deployment.
+            <label for="slide-9" class="list-group-item list-group-item-action">The provider stops their deployment.
                 <div class="list-group-flush">
                     <label for="slide-10" class="list-group-item list-group-item-action">The offer withdrawal is sent to the editor deployment, which automatically undeploys the index, because the wish turns unsatisfied.</label>
                     <label for="slide-11" class="list-group-item list-group-item-action">The editor signals that no resource depending on the wish is deployed anymore, which completes the undeployment of the offer.</label>